nikitha549/frudevops-forgeops-init/README-skaffold.md

 * Install the Kubernetes Client.
 Using a mac:  `brew install kubernetes-cli`
 * Install [skaffold](https://skaffold-latest.firebaseapp.com/) and [kustomize](https://kustomize.io/).
 On a mac:
    `brew install skaffold kustomize`
-* kubens / kubectx are not required but super handy:  `brew install kubectx`
+* kubens / kubectx are not required but are super handy:  `brew install kubectx`
 * Start minikube: `minikube start --memory 8196`.
 8 GB of RAM is recommended.
 * Make sure the ingress add-on is enabled: `minikube addons enable ingress`
 * Install cert-manager by running this script:  `./bin/deploy-cert-manager.sh`